Ireland

 Average maternal age (AMA)

 In 2024, mothers in Ireland had children at an average age of 31.7 years.
 It has fallen by 0.4 years compared with the previous year.
 Over the past five years, AMA has been rising, averaging 31.3 years.
 Against the oldest decade baseline on record (2020s, 31.3 years), AMA now stands higher by about 0.3 years.
+Globally ranking is not available because the country is outside the current rankable comparison set.
+Within Europe ranking is not available because the country is outside the current rankable comparison set.

 | Year | BIRTH | Year | BIRTH |